AmandaPakalniskyte/Getting-data-from-my-api/README.md

 8. Install "Live server" extension.
 In html file click the right mouse button and select "Open with live server".
-In your JavaScript file comment this line **const axios = require("axios");**.
-If you want to see the data in the browser.
-If you do not comment this file, you will see the data in the Terminal.
+In your JavaScript file comment this line **const axios = require("axios");** if you want to see the data in the browser.
+If you do not comment this file, you will see the fetched data in the Terminal.